JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 [4] image(x::Union{AbstractArray{T,3}, AbstractArray{T,4}} where T<:Real, inds) in ImageInspector at [...]
 ```

-It means, that if we pass a vector as an argument, the `MethodError` will appear.
+It means that if we pass a vector as an argument, the `MethodError` will appear.
 The `Test` package provides the `@test_throw` macro that can be used to test if the expression throws the correct exception.

 ```julia
 julia> @test_throws MethodError image(x5)